While out with our boys at the local shopping centre the other day, my hubby made this observation:

 Blame it on new dad hormones

 In the lead up to becoming dads, and about six months after the birth of their baby, something very cool happens to the brains of dads.
-Not only does their testosterone levels drop by about 20 to 30 percent, making them more mellow, they also experience a rise in oxytocin.
+Not only do their testosterone levels drop by about 20 to 30 percent, making them more mellow, they also experience a rise in oxytocin.
 Oxytocin is the hormone responsible for turning your hairy fella into a ball of mush around his baby.
 It is the bonding hormone and also the reason he has become so fiercely protective of his little love.

 Blame it on lack of sleep and time